ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-migration.markdown

 {PANEL/}

-##Documents Recently Deleted
+##Documents Recently Deleted from Source Database

-If you've deleted documents from the source database in the last few minutes before live-importing, the deleted documents will still appear in the destination database.
+* If you've deleted documents from the source database in the last few minutes before live-importing, the deleted documents will still appear in the destination database.
 This is because after deleting a document, a [tombstone](../glossary/tombstone) is left behind as a signal for backups and various behind-the-scene processes.
-Once all of these processes have been completed, the tombstones are cleaned (every 5 minutes by default) and performing another live-import will show that the documents have been deleted.
+* Once all of these processes have been completed, the tombstones are cleaned.
+They are cleaned every 5 minutes by default.
 You can configure the [tombstone cleaner time intervals](../server/configuration/tombstone-configuration).
+* After they are cleaned, performing another live-import will show that the documents have been deleted.

 ##Related Articles